 If you have a campfire going then this is a great opportunity for everyone to sit down and tell stories.

-It could be about themselves or about another family member.
+It could be about themselves or another family member.
 You may though want to prepare people for this activity.

 Sometimes it can be difficult to think of a story on the spot.